-There may be circumstances where the stage two investigation cannot be undertaken by the service area and will instead be referred to the Complaints Resolution Team.
-This may occur where the service area does not someone who has not been involved in the earlier stages of service recovery or the complaint is complex and would merit independent investigation by the Complaints Resolution Team.
-Where this occurs, the complainant will be informed of the referral to the complaints team and the reasons for that and any changes to the timescales needed to enable a thorough investigation of the matter.
+There may be circumstances where the Stage 2 investigation cannot be undertaken by the Service Area and will instead be referred to the ComplaintsResolution Team.
+This may occur where the service area does not have someone who has not been involved in earlier stages or service recovery or the complaint is complex and would merit independent investigation by the Complaints Resolution Team.
+Where this occurs, the complainant will be informed of the referral to the complaints team and the reasons for that / any changes to timescales needed to enable a thorough investigation of the matter.